Why we did it

 Energy

-Energy–specifically, access to affordable, reliable and sustainable energy—will be an ongoing need as we seek to warm or cool our homes, fuel our industries, and transition to a lower carbon economy.
+Energy, specifically access to affordable, reliable and sustainable energy will be an ongoing need as we seek to warm or cool our homes, fuel our industries, and transition to a lower carbon economy.
 In future we will be supported by lower emissions energy sources, like natural gas, to balance energy demand and supply.

 By 2029 it is expected that an additional 3 million homes will need to be powered by gas.
 Australia is the largest exporter of liquid natural gas (LNG), and the resource is one of our most significant export commodities.
 Australia is also embarking on a journey to become a major exporter of hydrogen by 2030.

-To support the transition to lower carbon emissions and renewable energy, the program seeks to improve the supply of gas in the immediate term and kick start the hydrogen economy while also securing supplies of liquid fuel.
+To support the transition to lower carbon emissions and renewable energy, the program sought to improve the supply of gas in the immediate term and kick start the hydrogen economy while also securing supplies of liquid fuel.

 Minerals